NeXt-Warning-System/documentation/xws-contact-api/README.md

 * Use the minimum required data to provide a warning service to our users
 * Must comply with the [GDS API technical and data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards)
 * Must be JSON
-* Contacts linked to locations via unique ContactID
+* Only one langauge supported for each contact
+* Contacts can only be in the system once